avaika/interview/README.md

 ## Docker
 1. #fun: How to use a different kernel version inside docker container?
 2. Why docker still running on Windows and MacOS within VM.
 Which linux kernel features are required for docker.
-3. How does docker affect aplication performance?
+3. How does docker affect application performance?
 4. There's a nice (oh my eyes) Dockerfile.
 Any ideas for optimizations?
 ```
 FROM ubuntu